+10.3.1 Fixed pipe extinguishing systems in a single hazard area (see 3.3.44 for the definition of single hazard area) shall be arranged for simultaneous automatic operation upon actuation of any one of the systems.

+10.3.1.1 Hoods installed end to end, back to back, or both, or sharing a common ductwork, not exceeding 22.9 m (75 ft) in distance from the farthest hood, and having a grease-producing appliance(s) located under one or more of the hoods, shall be considered a single hazard area requiring simultaneous automatic fire protection in all hoods and ducts.

+10.3.1.1.1 In hoods that are installed end to end, back to back, or both, and that share a common ductwork, the ductwork beyond 22.9 m (75 ft) from the farthest hood shall be protected by an independent fire-extinguishing system with its own detection system or by a fire-extinguishing system that activates simultaneously with the fire-extinguishing system(s) protecting the hoods.

-- 10.3.1 Fixed pipe extinguishing systems in a single hazard area (see 3.3.44 for the definition of single hazard area) shall be arranged for simultaneous automatic operation upon actuation of any one of the systems. - 10.3.1.1 Hoods installed end to end, back to back, or both, or sharing a common ductwork, and having a grease-producing appliance(s) located under one or more of the hoods shall be considered a single hazard area requiring simultaneous automatic fire protection in all hoods and ducts. - 10.3.1.2 Hoods installed end to end, back to back, or both that do not share a common exhaust and are separated by a wall(s) or other means to ensure that grease-laden vapors exhausted under one hood cannot propagate to the other hoods or exhaust systems shall not be required to comply with 10.3.1.1. - 10.3.2 Simultaneous operation shall not be required where the one fixed pipe extinguishing system is an automatic sprinkler system. - 10.3.2.1 Where an automatic sprinkler system is used in conjunction with a water-based fire-extinguishing system served by the same water supply, hydraulic calculations shall consider both systems operating simultaneously. - 10.3.3 Simultaneous operation shall be required where a dry or wet chemical system is used to protect common exhaust ductwork by one of the methods specified in NFPA 17 or NFPA 17A.
+10.3.1.2 Hoods installed end to end, back to back, or both that do not share a common exhaust duct and are separated by a wall(s) or other means to ensure that grease-laden vapors exhausted under one hood cannot propagate to the other hoods, the hoods' fire-extinguishing system(s) shall be independent and shall not be required to simultaneously discharge.

+10.3.1.3 Fume incinerators, thermal recovery units, air pollution control devices, or other devices installed in the exhaust duct shall not be required to comply with 10.3.1.1.

+10.3.2 Simultaneous operation shall not be required where the one fixed pipe extinguishing system is an automatic sprinkler system.

+10.3.2.1 Where an automatic sprinkler system is used in conjunction with a water-based fire-extinguishing system served by the same water supply, hydraulic calculations shall consider both systems operating simultaneously.

+10.3.3 Simultaneous operation shall be required where a dry or wet chemical system is used to protect common exhaust ductwork by one of the methods specified in NFPA 17 or NFPA 17A.